The Last April

 Tropes: Amnesiac hero, gutsy heroine, stern aunt, hysterical mother, catty sister, hidden in plain sight, north vs south romance, bittersweet HEA

-Hardcover options are exclusive to Belinda's store!
+Signed and hardcover editions are exclusive to Belinda's store!

 These printed products are made especially for you as soon as you place an order, which is why it takes a bit longer to deliver.
 Making products on demand instead of in bulk helps reduce overproduction, so thank you for making thoughtful purchasing decisions.
 Thank you for enabling the creation of future works by buying direct, and respecting the immense energy expended to create the beloved work in your hands.